Santana and Ortiz

-In 2017, they were hired by Impact Wrestling, and changed their names to Ortiz and Santana.
+In 2017, they were hired by Impact Wrestling, and changed their names to Santana and Ortiz.
 They joined Konnan as the members of the stable The Latin American Xchange (LAX) and became a big part of the promotion's tag team division.
 During their time in Impact, they were four time Impact World Tag Team Champions, holding the record for most combined days as champions, with 662 days and, at one point, the record as the longest reign with 261 days.
 They also won GFW Tag Team Championship and unified the title with the Impact Tag Team Championship.
-Santana and Ortiz left the promotion in 2019 and, soon after, joined the newly created All Elite Wrestling, where they joined Chris Jericho's stable The Inner Circle.
-After a dispute in The Inner Circle, they left and teamed up with Eddie Kingston where they now compete in an ongoing feud against The Jericho Appreciation Society.
+Santana and Ortiz left the promotion in 2019 and, soon after, joined the newly created All Elite Wrestling (AEW), where they joined Chris Jericho's stable The Inner Circle.
+After a dispute in The Inner Circle, they left and teamed up with Eddie Kingston.
+They disbanded in 2024 and Santana subsequently left AEW that same year.